ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: ContactNet

 \subsubsection{Data Generation}

-To train the ContactNet, we generate a dataset containing many possible stepping situations that can appear on the robot.
-We start the robot in a randomly generated state (different joint position and velocity) and choose a random reference \gls{com} velocities in the range (\mbox{-0.1},0.1 $\mathrm{m/s}$) for both X and Y directions.
-We then execute an episode where the robot is allowed to walk for a fixed duration of time.
-At each touchdown, the cost function \eqref{eq:cost} is evaluated, and the best foothold, i.e. the one with the smallest V, is selected.
+To train the ContactNet, we generate a dataset containing many possible stepping situations that the robot can be dealing with on a flat terrain.
+We start the robot in a randomly generated configuration (different joint position and velocity) and choose a random reference \gls{com} velocity in the range (\mbox{-0.1},0.1 $\mathrm{m/s}$) for both X and Y directions.
+Before each liftoff, the cost function \eqref{eq:cost} is evaluated, and the best foothold among the discrete options is selected, i.e. the one with the smallest $V$, is selected.
 Subsequently, a trajectory is generated with this contact plan and is tracked on the robot in simulation.
-Such episodes are run several times to generate a large dataset containing the optimal values of $\vect{u}_\mathrm{r}$ and $\vect{V}$.
-A new episode is restarted after 30 steps or when the robot falls down.
-Since we do not know which initial step led to the final fall, in case of falling, we heuristically choose to remove the last 3 entries, i.e. the last 3 steps.
+We define this as an \textit{instance}.
+After that, a new instance is run (same reference velocity, starting from the configuration achieved at the end of the previous instance) to generate a large dataset containing the input $\vect{u}_\mathrm{r}$ and the corresponding $\vect{V}$, i.e., the vector which contains the values of cost $V$ for each option.
+A new \textit{episode} is restarted (i.e., new reference velocity and initial configuration) after 30 instances or when the robot falls down.
+In this way, the dataset contains the configurations the robot will likely have during a motion.
+Since we do not know which step led to the final fall, we heuristically remove the last 3 instances of the episode in case of falling.
+The framework is not real-time friendly, but generating the dataset does not take too long - about 6-7 hours with a standard computer.